robasonite/site-damnit/README.txt

 I've used various static site generators to throw together small sites and blogs.
 The same issues kept popping up over and over:

 * Dependency X can't be installed.
-* Embedded "shortcut codes" make migrating content difficult.
+* Embedded "shortcut codes" made migrating content difficult.
 * "It's not a bug, it's a feature!
-RTFM man!" say community members and/or developers.
+RTFM man!" said community members and/or developers.
-* Themes with templates that include other templates that include other templates that include other templates that include....
+* Themes with templates that included other templates that included other templates that included other templates that included....
-* Plugin/extension/theme developers that don't update their stuff to work with the latest stable release of XYZ.
+* Plugin/extension/theme developers that didn't update their stuff to work with the latest stable release of XYZ.
-* Deceptively simple installation and setup instructions.
-"Just run `npm install xyz`, and instant website!"
+* Deceptively simple installation and setup instructions. *"Just run `npm install xyz`, and instant website!"* Sound familiar?
-* Support for either all of the features I don't need, or none of the ones I do.
+* Silent failures and missing output directories.

 Just about every static site generator I've tried has had these problems (and many more), so I just wrote my own.